 This project was born from the desire to create a simple, compact,

 low-cost, but very bright LED torchlight with high-quality light.
 The

-result of this was the creation of a custom, extremely compact yet
+result of this was the creation of a custom, extremely small yet

 A couple of years ago, I found a nice deal online for a single AA LED